 What a good looking bunch!
 Chris Germain is third from the left in the front row.
 He is holding the violin we made there.
 It will be varnished in June of 2012.
 Next to him is Gregg Alf.
 Gregg is holding the violin made by the class in 2010 and varnished in 2011.
-This violin, a copy of the "Ole Bull" Guarneri, is finished and for sale.
+This violin, a copy of the "Ole Bull" Guarneri, is finished and has been sold.

 Below, Chris Germain (shown on the left) is the director of the workshop and has a violin shop in Philadelphia, PA..
 John Montgomery takes care of the instruments in the Library of Congress, and has a violin shop in Raleigh, North Carolina.
 The two of them are shown in the workshop discussing some aspect of the project.

 The Oberlin violin makers workshop has been in operation for fifteen years.
 Normally one violin, viola, or cello, is made by the class (up to varnishing), strung up "in the white", and played, as a group project during the two week session.
 The instrument made by the group involved in the previous year's class is also varnished, strung up, and played.
 The 2010 project was to make a copy of the "Ole Bull" Guarneri violin, which was finished in 2011 .
 Gregg Alf was in charge of the varnishing of this violin, and did a beautiful job.
 Instruments made at the workshop are offered for sale to the public, with the proceeds going to keep the workshop in operation.
 If you are interested in purchasing one of the instruments, contact Chris Germain.